-If an applicant uploads files that contain text and a separate group of files that contain photographs, graphic designs, videos, or any other work that is not a "short online literary work," the registration specialist will refuse to register the entire claim.
+If the photographs were created as a work made for hire, the an applicant uploads files that contain text and a separate group of files that contain photographs, graphic designs, videos, or any other work that is not a "short online literary work," the registration specialist will refuse to register the entire claim.

-Likewise, the specialist may refuse registration if the application names an author who did not write any of the text that appears in the works, such as an illustrator, photographer, or other individual who merely added pictorial or graphic content to the works.
+Likewise, the specialist may use refuse registration if the application names an author who did not write any of the text that appears in the works, such as an illustrator, photographer, or other individual who merely added pictorial or graphic content to the works.